 There are many ways for individuals and families to receive financial assistance in the US Virgin Islands.
 This article covers financial assistance in the US Virgin Islands for housing, energy, and phone bills.
 For information on assistance with food, bills, or cash, check out this Low Income Relief article.

-Financial Assistance in the US Virgin Islands: Rental Assistance
+Rental Assistance in the US Virgin Islands

 The Emergency Rental Assistance Program (ERAP) is designed to help residents of the US Virgin Islands to pay rent and/or utility bills.
 If you have been impacted by the COVID-19 pandemic and are unable to pay bills dating as early as March 2020, ERAP might be able to help.